See and do

 - Luxulyan Valley

 Just a few miles away from Lostwithiel is a wooded valley filled with industrial remains which forms part of the UNESCO Cornwall and West Devon Mining Landscape World Heritage Site.
-There are numerous traffic free paths to explore along old tramways, leats and the Treffry viaduct as illustrated in this interactive map of the valley.
+There are numerous traffic-free paths to explore along old tramways, leats and the Treffry viaduct.

 Looking for somewhere to walk your dog?
 Check out our dog-friendly guide to Lostwithiel.